Shahjahan Chowdhury (film director)

 Shahjahan Chowdhury is a Bangladeshi film director and scriptwriter.
 As of 2011, he has made five films – Pinjar (1975), Shatru (1985), Uttarer Khep (2004) and Ek Khanda Jami (2004) and Madhumati (2011).

 Career

 Before 1971, Chowdhury worked for the newspaper Khobor.
 Chowdhury debuted in film making through Pinjar (1975).
 He was co-director with the Pakistani filmmaker Suroor Barabankvi for the film Akhri Station.

 After the independence of Bangladesh in 1971, he began working with Weekly Bichitra.
 He later published the monthly, Nipun.
 He has been serving as the editor and publisher of the Weekly Nipun since 2009.

+Personal life

+He married Sufia Chowdhury.
+Together they have 2 son Arman Chowdhury and Shaan Chowdhury.
+Currently, he resides in USA.